-For the RLR stations, the monthly time series from PSMSL were used to compute the MSL over (2003-2007).
+For the RLR stations, the monthly time series from PSMSL were used to compute the MSL over the 2003-2007 period.
 For records with more than 70% of data over this period, a classic average was calculated.
 For the remainder 54 stations we applied simultaneous observations from satellite altimetry data to fill the gap.
 This was done in three stages: first, a least squares fit of IB-corrected tide gauge data on an annual cycle, semiannual cycle, linear trend, and altimeter time series was computed for every altimeter point (using the AVISO gridded dynamic topography, www.aviso.altimetry.fr/en) within 150 km of the tide gauge.
 Second, the altimeter point for which the resulting fit explained the largest percentage variance of the tide gauge data was selected, and tide gauge data predicted from that least squares fit for every month.
-Third, that predicted tide gauge time series was used to fill gaps in the tide gauge data, with an additional linear trend added over each gap to ensure a perfect match at the end points.
+Third, the predicted tide gauge time series was used to fill gaps in the tide gauge data, with an additional linear trend added over each gap to ensure the bestfit the end points.
 This yield a dataset of 302 ellipsoidal MSL values for the 2003-2007 period globally distributed (Figure 2).